-On the 28th October I published the analysis for the Investment League project which I am an administrator and a partaker.
-It is the educational project for learning investing among my office colleagues which allows to try investing but without taking the risk, using our virtual portfolio of shares.
-It gives the opportunity to understand how investing on the stock market works.
+On the 28th October I published the analysis for the Investment League project of which I am the administrator and a participant.
+It is an educational project whose goal is to encourage my office colleagues to invest.
+It lets them try investing but without taking aby risks.
+It provides the opportunity to understand how investing on the stock market works.

-My choice to the portfolio was Facebook.
-On the moment of writing this analysis the price of Facebook was $145.37.
-Currently the price went up to $178.28 which is 22.6% higher.
-The price still did not achieve the calculated by me intrinsic value of $187.63.
-I will calculate the current value after having current earnings of the company.
-Facebook reports fiscal first-quarter earnings after the market closes on the 24th April.
+My choice was Facebook.
+At time of writing my analysis the price of Facebook was $145.37.
+Currently the price is $178.28 which is 22.6% higher.
+The price did not achieve $187.63 which is the intrinsic value that I have calculated for the Facebook share.

 Facebook was at that time and still is my biggest position in my real portfolio.